Best Sites to Find a No Fee NYC Apartment in 2023

 #5 Streeteasy

-Good for: learning about the rental market with a broker, then finding a no fee apartment on your own
+Good for: learning about the rental market with a broker, then finding an apartment elsewhere without a broker fee

 While Streeteasy has a “no fee” option, most of their listings are from brokers.
-After all, Streeteasy is the most expensive apartment website in the NYC to post listings on, so brokers are eager to recoup the money they spend on the platform from you, the renter.
+After all, Streeteasy is the most expensive apartment website in NYC for brokers or landlords to post listings on, so brokers are eager to recoup the money they spend on the platform from you, the renter.

 This means you won't see many direct deals from landlords there, as they can list on RENTBETTA.com or Craigslist more cheaply.